x3n0cr4735/celi/README.md

 **CELI** (Controller-Embedded Language (Model) Interactions, pronounced 'Kelly') is a framework that automates knowledge work by integrating LLM controllers into task workflows.
 It offers:

-- 🧠 **Intelligent Automation:** Decomposes complex projects into manageable tasks, executed with LLM-guided precision.
+- 🧠 **Intelligent Automation:** Empowers users to strategically integrate LLMs into complex projects.
 - 🔄 **Dynamic Adaptability:** Adjusts strategies in real-time based on context and feedback.
 - 🛠️ **Versatile Application:** From code generation to data analysis, CELI tackles diverse knowledge tasks.
 - 📈 **Scalable Architecture:** Efficiently handles projects of all sizes, from quick scripts to enterprise-level applications.